trevorwslee/TFTImageShow/README.md

-# Developing and Building of the Sketch
+# Developing and Building

 As mentioned previously, the sketch will be developed using VS Code and PlatformIO.
 Please clone the PlatformIO project [TFTImageShow](https://github.com/trevorwslee/TFTImageShow) GitHub repository.

 The configurations for developing and building of the sketch in basically captured in the `platformio.ini` file
 ```